Critical evaluation of the neoclassical model for the equilibrium electrostatic field in a tokamak: Electrostatic field from the species equations of motion

-One might think to alleviate the difficulty by invoking the logarithmic derivative, writing the electron poloidal equation of motion as $\partial (\ln n_e - e \varPhi / T_e)/\partial \theta = 0$, with solution $C(r) = n_e(r,\theta) \exp [- e \varPhi(r,\theta) / T_e(r)]$.
-Expanding the exponential gives, for $-\infty < e \varPhi / T_e < \infty$, \beq C(r) = n_e \sum_{k=0}^\infty \frac{(- e \varPhi / T_e)^k}{k!} \approx n_e \left[1 - \frac{e \varPhi}{T_e} + \half \left( \frac{e \varPhi}{T_e} \right)^2 - \oover{6} \left( \frac{e \varPhi}{T_e} \right)^3 + \ldots \right] \;, \eeq and to each order in $e \varPhi / T_e$, taking the flux surface moments yields three equations to solve.
-Using the expansions for $n_e$ and $\varPhi$ above, the zeroth order equations give $C(r) = n_e^0$ and $n_e^{c,s} = 0$, and the first order equations yield $\epsi$-dependent solutions which, upon restriction to the magnetic axis $\epsi = 0$, are $C(r) \rightarrow n_e^0 [ 1 - (n_e^c)^2/2 - (n_e^s)^2/2 ] (1 - e \varPhi^0 / T_e )$ and $\varPhi^{c,s} \rightarrow n_e^{c,s} (T_e / e \varPhi^0 - 1)$.
-Agreement is found with the previous $\varPhi^{c,s} = n_e^{c,s} (T_e / e \varPhi^0)$ provided $e \varPhi^0 / T_e \ll 1$.
-Considering now a ratio $e \varPhi^0 / T_e \sim 10 \gg 1$, such as may be found in the plasma core~\citep{frc-pop-2006,stacey-1622,stacey-3874}, the expansion in Equation~(\ref{eqn:Ceqn1}) requires 10 orders before the absolute magnitude of the terms starts decreasing, indicating that a low-order approximation is not an exact solution.
-Considering the second order equations leads to solutions for $C(r)$ and $\varPhi^{c,s}$ only when $\epsi=0$ which diverge when $n_e^{c,s} = 0$, and no solution has yet been found to the nonlinear equations for general $\epsi$.
-The difficulty with $\varPhi^0$ encountered above has simply been shifted to the ``undetermined'' function $C(r)$, which is perfectly determinable in principle from the system of equations.
-We remark that, assuming the model's system to be well-determined ({\it ie} equal numbers of independent equations and degrees of freedom) before invoking the logarithmic derivative, the introduction of $C(r)$ {\it without an additional} equation for its determination leaves the system under-determined---if $C(r)$ is identified as an independent degree of freedom, then it needs its own independent equation, else if not, then one of those degrees of freedom must be determined by the unity moment equation here.
-Pursuing the argument, as the electron density $n_e^0$ divides out of Equation~(\ref{eqn-epol}), its poloidal variations $n_e^{c,s}$ are determined by continuity $\langle \partial n_e / \partial t + \divr n_e \mvec{V}_e - \dot{n} \rangle_{C,S} = 0$ for particle source rate $\dot{n}$, and the thermal energy $T_e$ is determined by the heat equation and given as input from experimental measurement for the analysis, the remaining degree of freedom $\varPhi^0$ must be determined by $C(r)$ as given by the poloidal force balance system, Equation~(\ref{eqn-linepol}).
+One might think to alleviate the difficulty by invoking the logarithmic derivative, writing the electron poloidal equation of motion as $\partial (\ln n_e - e \Phi / T_e)/\partial \theta = 0$, with solution $C(r) = n_e(r,\theta) \exp [- e \Phi(r,\theta) / T_e(r)]$.
+Expanding the exponential gives, for $-\infty < e \Phi / T_e < \infty$, \beq C(r) = n_e \sum_{k=0}^\infty \frac{(- e \Phi / T_e)^k}{k!} \eeq and to each order in $e \Phi / T_e$, taking the flux surface moments yields three equations to solve.
+The difficulty with $\Phi^0$ encountered above has simply been shifted to the ``undetermined'' function $C(r)$, which is perfectly determinable in principle from the system of equations.
+As the electron density $n_e^0$ divides out of Equation~(\ref{eqn:epol}), its poloidal variations $n_e^{c,s}$ are determined by continuity $\langle \partial n_e / \partial t + \divr n_e \mvec{V}_e - \dot{n}_e \rangle_{C,S} = 0$ for particle source rate $\dot{n}$, and the thermal energy $T_e$ is determined by the heat equation and given as input from experimental measurement for the analysis; the remaining degree of freedom $\Phi^0$ must be determined by $C(r)$.
+Concern over the expansion in no way detracts from the observation that the physics of the situation is embodied by the algebraic Equation~(\ref{eqn:linepol}) which contains no exponential factor thus represents a more exact method of solution.